kyak/launchpad_ert/README.md

 Make sure your toolchain is working (build and download some test project, check connection) before you proceed!

+2) a) Extract this package somewhere.
+Make sure there are no spaces/non-ascii characters in path (just in case).
-2) Extract this package somewhere.
-Make sure you have a working/supported host compiler (http://www.mathworks.com/support/compilers/R2012b/index.html) by running 'mex -setup' in MATLAB.
+   b) Make sure you have a working/supported host compiler (http://www.mathworks.com/support/compilers/R2012b/index.html)
+	  by running 'mex -setup' in MATLAB.
-Within MATLAB, 'cd' to the directory containing launchpad_setup.m and run this script.
+   c) Within MATLAB, 'cd' to the directory containing launchpad_setup.m and run this script.
+   d) Swap TX/RX jumpers on TI LaunchPad (see the group of 5 jumpers on your board).
+This package uses HW UART (see inscription on the board).
+	  If you don't do this, Serial Read/Write blocks and PIL will not work.

 3) You should be good to go.